Marcellous Curtis

 The following reflections introduce the central themes behind the writings of Marcellous Curtis.

-Some readers begin with identity.
+Some begin with identity.

-Some begin with purpose.
+Some begin with suffering.

-But the direction is the same:
+But the direction remains the same:

-to see life more clearly - and to recognize the Author within what we have lived.
+and to recognize the Author within what we have lived.

 What looks like global instability may actually be humanity moving through pressure, exposure, and awakening rather than collapse.